andymeneely/project-timber-wolf/FAQ.md

 ## For the Angry Locksmith EFFICIENT PICKER ability, can you use it if you don't actually USE the Unlock sub-action but take the action nonetheless?

 Yes.
-The wording says you may spend an idea if the action you take *has* an Unlock.
+The wording says you may spend an idea if the action you take *has* an Unlock - not necessarily that you take it.